-Tilt strategy An investment strategy that allows fund managers to deviate from an underlying index, by giving greater weight to securities according to a chosen measure (for example, ESG and climate practices).
+Paris Agreement The Paris Agreement is a legally binding international treaty on climate change.
+It was adopted by 196 Parties at the UN Climate Change Conference (COP21) in December 2015.
+Its central aim is to strengthen Tilt strategy An investment strategy that allows fund managers to deviate from an underlying index, by giving greater weight to securities according to a chosen measure (for example, ESG and climate practices). the global response to the threat of climate change by keeping a global temperature rise this century well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5°C. (Source: UNFCC.)
 UK Corporate Governance Code (the Code) A comply-or-explain code of corporate governance principles applicable to all companies with a premium listing on the London Stock Exchange.
-The UK listing rules require that companies must apply the principles of the Code or explain how their alternative approach upholds high standards of corporate governance.
-UK Stewardship Code The Financial Reporting Council's (FRC) UK Stewardship Code is a voluntary code focusing on improving responsible investment and stewardship disclosure; setting principles for asset owners, asset managers and service providers.
+The UK listing rules require that companies must apply the principles of the Code or explain how their alternative approach upholds high An independent review first commissioned in 2015 to consult on the ( standards of corporate governance.
+Parker Review ethnic diversity of UK boards.
+The review considers and sets targets on how to improve the ethnic and cultural diversity of UK boards to better reflect their employees and the communities they serve.
+UK The Financial Reporting Council's (FRC) UK Stewardship Code is a voluntary code focusing on improving responsible investment and stewardship disclosure; setting principles for asset owners, asset managers and service providers.
 Submissions to the Code are annual and assessed by the FRC before the list of successful signatories is published on its website.
-Value chain The series of stages involved in producing a product or service that is sold to consumers, with each stage adding to the value of the product or service.
+Renewable energy Energy derived from natural sources that replenish at a higher rate than they are consumed.
+Stewardship Code Scope 1, 2 and 3 emissions Scope 1 - GHG emissions directly resulting from our business activities.
+For example, from company cars and direct emissions from air conditioning units.
+Scope 2 - Indirect GHG emissions through our energy consumption.
+For example, resulting from fossil fuels burned to produce the electricity used to provide heat, light and power technology within our offices.
+Scope 3 - All other GHG emissions indirectly produced as a result of our business activities.
+This category includes emissions from our value chain and the entirety of our portfolio emissions. - Value chain The series of stages involved in producing a product or service that is sold to consumers, with each stage adding to the value of the product or service.
 Value chain emissions Royal London's non-investment-related Scope 3 value chain GHG emissions.
-Weighted average carbon intensity (WACI) A portfolio's exposure to carbon-intensive companies, expressed in $\rm tCO_2e/\$m$ revenue.
-Scope 1 and Scope 2 GHG emissions are divided by companies' revenues, then multiplied based on portfolio weights (the current value of the investment relative to the current portfolio value).
-Women in Finance Charter This is a pledge for gender balance across financial services.
+Weighted average carbon intensity A portfolio's exposure to carbon-intensive companies, expressed in $tCO_2e/\$m$ revenue.
+Scope 1 and Scope 2 GHG emissions are divided by Shareholder A formal resolution submitted by a shareholder of a company for consideration and voting at the company AGM or special shareholder (WACI) companies' revenues, then multiplied based on portfolio weights (the current value of the investment relative to the current portfolio value). proposal meeting.
+This is a pledge for gender balance across financial services.
 This is a commitment by HM Treasury and signatory firms to work together to build a more balanced and fair industry.
 The Charter reflects the government's aspiration to see gender balance at all levels across financial services firms.
+Stewardship The responsible allocation, management and oversight of our customers' and clients' money to create long-term value, supporting more sustainable benefits for the economy, the environment and society.
+Women in Finance Charter